MichaelCurrin/dev-cheatsheets/cheatsheets/markdown/alignment.md

 ### Align right

-Note, in the code, the text comes _after_ the image.
+Note the text comes _after_ the image in the code, but the results shows the text as _before_ on the left.

 #### Code